eddiethedean/fullmetalalchemy/README.md

 ## What is it?

-**FullmetalAlchemy** is a Python package with easy to use functions for inserting, deleting, updating, selecting sql tables.
+**FullmetalAlchemy** is a Python package with easy to use functions for inserting, deleting, updating, selecting records in SQL tables.

 ## Where to get it
 The source code is currently hosted on GitHub at: